Skip to main content

 💡 Tip: Give your automation a clear name (e.g., include your group name) so you can easily spot it – especially if you're planning to connect multiple spreadsheets.
 Don’t worry, you can rename it anytime after activation.

-You’ll see a confirmation warning saying that Certifier will issue credentials for all future records in your connected spreadsheet.
+• You’ll see a confirmation warning saying that if there are any rows in your spreadsheet, Certifier may use them for credential issuance upon activation.
 Check the box and click Confirm & Automate to proceed.

 And that's it!
 Once you choose to activate it, your new automation will be live. 🥳